Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 31. modify the function getStudentById
 NOTE: Make sure the variables are properly renamed!!! for it serves as redirect and updatation of the student-edit.php page
+32. modify the variable in student-edit.php and delete the div class for subjects